 Whenever you look down at the sink after you’ve brushed and flossed your teeth, do you always see pink?
 Bleeding gums could be a sign of periodontal (gum) disease, a very common infection that often leads to tooth loss if left untreated.
-The team at NaLa Smiles is ready to take care of your gums as well as your teeth in order to keep your smile healthy and whole, so if you’ve noticed any bleeding, swelling, or sensitivity lately, be sure to give us a call to get the care you need right away.
+The team at NaLa Smiles is ready to take care of your gums as well as your teeth in order to keep your smile healthy and whole, so if you’ve noticed any bleeding, swelling, or sensitivity lately, be sure to give us a call to get periodontal treatment in Alexandria, VA right away.

 Periodontal disease is primarily caused by a buildup of bacteria-filled plaque and tartar on the teeth beneath the gum line, usually as the result of a lack of oral hygiene.
 This can cause the nearby tissues to become irritated, inflamed, and even start to break down over time.
 Scaling & root planing is specifically designed to tackle these deposits.
 First, the plaque and tartar are removed (scaling), and then the roots of the teeth are slightly reshaped to prevent them from accumulating again (root planing), lowering the chances of reinfection.